-For Christian pet owners, sharing relevant Bible verses when a pet dies can be very comforting.
-If you are looking for a good verse to write in a sympathy card or include with a gift basket for the loss of a pet, the following passages ask for strength, encouragement, and divine help through tough times.
+For Christian pet owners, sharing relevant Bible verses about pets dying can be very comforting.
+If you are looking for good Bible verses for pet loss to write in a sympathy card or include with a gift basket for the loss of a pet, the following passages ask for strength, encouragement, and divine help through tough times.

 For he has not despised or disdained the suffering of the afflicted one; he has not hidden his face from him but has listened to his cry for help.

-This verse talks about the comforting presence of God, and emphasizes that He cares about all of creation.
+This Bible verse about losing a pet talks about the comforting presence of God and emphasizes that He cares about all of creation.
 Since pets are part of that creation, they are included in this care and attention.
 This can be reassuring for pet owners who weren't able to be with a pet during its last moments.